Note on MacPherson's local Euler obstruction: Introduction

 \subsection{Local Euler obstruction}

 Local Euler obstruction of a scheme or a variety was originally introduced by MacPherson \cite{MacPherson} to study Chern class of singular algebraic varieties.
-The definition of Euler obstruction is given by topological and geometrical method in Section 3 of \cite{MacPherson}, by using Nash blow-up.
+The definition of the local Euler obstruction is given by topological and geometrical method in Section 3 of \cite{MacPherson}, by using the Nash blow-up.
 In \cite{Sprinberg}, Gonzalez-Sprinberg proves an algebraic formula using Segre class of normal cone of a closed subscheme inside a scheme.

-Let $Z$ be a prime cycle in a scheme or DM stack $X$, the local Euler obstruction $\eu(Z)$ is a constructible function on $X$, and they form a basis in the group $F(X)$ of constructible functions.
-Furthermore, MacPherson proves that there is a unique transformation functor from the functor of constructible functions to the functor of homology groups satisfying the pushforward property, such that the homology class of the constant function $\mathds{1}_{X}$ for a smooth scheme $X$ is $c(X)\cap [X]$, the cap product of Chern class of $X$ with the fundamental class.
+Let $Z$ be a prime cycle in a scheme or DM stack $X$, the local Euler obstruction $\eu(Z)$ is a constructible function on $X$, and all the local Euler obstructions form a basis in the group $F(X)$ of constructible functions on $X$.
+Furthermore, MacPherson proves that there is a unique transformation functor from the functor of constructible functions to the functor of homology groups satisfying the pushforward property, such that the homology class of the constant function $\mathds{1}_{X}$ for a smooth scheme $X$ is $c(X)\cap [X]$.

 A global characteristic class for the local Euler obstruction $\eu(Z)$ is the Chern-Mather class $c^{M}(Z)$ also introduced in Section 2 of \cite{MacPherson}.
 This class is the pushforward $\nu_*(c(TZ)\cap [\widehat{Z}])\in A_*(Z)$ where $\nu: \widehat{Z}\to Z$ is the Nash blow-up and $TZ$ is the Nash tangent bundle.
 Global index theorem of MacPherson says that